mau0414/mau0414/README.md

 ### Hi there 👋, I am Maurício G. de Almeida

-- 🎓 Graduating in Computer Engineering at UFSCar: 8/10 semesters
+- 🎓 Graduated in Computer Engineering at UFSCar
-- 🤩 Passionate about Computer Network, Web Development, Distributed Systems, Machine Learning and Computer Vision
+- 🤩 Passionate about Computer Network, Web Development and Distributed Systems
 - 💡 Project called JS-Distributor published at npm about distributing monolithic applications across a microservices-based architecture programmed in JavaScript: https://www.npmjs.com/package/js-distributor
-- 🏦 Software Engineer at Nubank
+- 🏦 Software Engineer I at Nubank
-- ⚡ Currenttly studying and improving my skills on Machine Learning and Computer Vision

 ## Tecnologies and tools
-### Data Science
-- Python: more than 2 years of experience
-- Experience with PyTorch, OpenCV, SkLearn, Matplotlib, Pandas and Numpy

-### Web Development
+### Development
 - JavaScript more than 2 years of experience
 - FrontEnd development with React
-- BackEnd development of API Rest with Nodejs, Spring Boot and MySQL
+- BackEnd development with Clojure, Datomic, Nodejs, Spring Boot and MySQL

 ### Other tecnologies
-- Clojure: 1 year of experience
+- Clojure: 1.5 year of experience
 - C and C++: more than 2 years of experience

+### Data Science
+- Python: more than 2 years of experience
+- Experience with PyTorch, OpenCV, SkLearn, Matplotlib, Pandas and Numpy

 ---
 ## Contact